kavin1001/cis1940/week00/homework/instructions.md

 It would be ideal if you could install Haskell before the first class, but we understand that configuring a new language can be tricky.
 You can submit this homework anytime before **Friday, Jan.
 20** with no late penalty.

+P.S.
+I called this a "homework" with "exercises" to be consistent with future assignments, but it's really just a detailed instruction guide to make sure you have everything set up correctly.
+No cognitive effort required :)

 ## Installation

 The Git instructions are a strong suggestion.
 The Haskell instructions are _requirements_: we will expect you to use Stack and VSCode, and we will not help you if you encounter problems due to using a different setup.